Douglas Alpine Cooling Mattress Review

-I tested and reviewed the Douglas Alpine Cooling Mattress to see if it really measured up to deliver cooling relief along with pressure and pain relief.
+I tested and reviewed the Douglas Alpine Mattress to see if it really measured up to deliver cooling relief along with pressure and pain relief.
 The company sent me a sample and I was worried it might be cool and not comfortable, or hot and super pain relieving.

-I’ve reviewed several mattresses made by Douglas Mattress, and when they asked me to review the Douglas Alpine Cooling Mattress, I wanted to compare it to other brands that really offer benefits for hot sleepers.
+I’ve reviewed several mattresses made by Douglas Mattress, and when they asked me to review the Douglas Alpine Mattress, I wanted to compare it to other brands that really offer benefits for hot sleepers.

 Our mattress survey has really made us aware of the vast number of people who sleep hot, often preventing them from getting deeper, restful sleep- even in cooler climates.